 Piper ships internationally, but there may be local duties and taxes applied depending on your country.
 Customs, Duties and Taxes covered by customer.

 Currently, Piper ships in English with Mandarin and Japanese translations available.
 More translations are on the way and we are happy to provide our subtitles if you're interested in translating yourself.

 Yes, everything to run Piper is complete with your purchase, including the Raspberry Pi, the computer screen, and our PiperUniverse software!

 The same cord you use to power on your Raspberry Pi can be used to charge your battery out of a USB port.

 Assembling a Piper usually takes 1-2 hours.
 Completing all of the Piper hardware missions takes 8-10 hours.
 Exploring our creative mode can be enjoyed indefinitely!

 Yes!
 We have developed a Stanford endorsed curriculum which you can use to help your child fully understand the basics of electronics, programming, and computing.
-You can find it here.
+You can purchase the additional curriculum here.

 Absolutely.
 Each Piper comes pre-installed with NOOBS which is the Raspberry Pi operating system.
 There is an internet browser, a word processor, scratch programming, and more!